crypto-hub/15618/final_writeup.md

 ### Comparison with Reference Paper

 We incorporated improvements mentioned in MemC3 by Fan et al [1], and we were able to achieve similar performance numbers, as reported in paper.
-As mentioned in earlier section, we tested our implementation on similar configuration as mentioned in reference paper.
+As mentioned in earlier section, we tested our implementation on similar configuration as mentioned in the reference paper.

 <p align="center">
 <img src="comparison_with_fen.png" width="600">